Jean-Yves Anis

-Gohourou Jean-Yves Anis (born 30 November 1980) is an Ivorian former professional footballer who previously played for Partick Thistle.
-He also holds French citizenship.
+Jean-Yves Jamaal Nino Anis (born 30 November 1980) is an Ivorian former professional footballer who previously played for Partick Thistle.
+He also holds French nationality and played for France team at under-18 level.

 He began his career as a youth at Stade Rennais, before moving to English giants Chelsea in 2002.
 After a brief spell at Chelsea, Anis moved to Scottish Premier League side Partick Thistle in 2003, under the management of Gerry Collins.

 After two seasons with the Maryhill side, Anis had brief spells at Ayr United and Clydebank, after which he became unattached.